 - check the status of your Canada child tax benefit application, and information about the children in your care;

-- check your RRSP deduction limit;
+- check your RRSP deduction limit and TFSA contribution room;

 - monitor your tax-free savings account contribution room; and more.

 This year, if you are registered for My Account, you can use the CRA’s Auto-fill my return service when you file online.